Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-sets.md

 When Stakers deposit assets on EigenLayer, they are stored in accounting contracts known as Strategies.
 Strategies are different expressions of security on EigenLayer.
 Today, they represent different types of restaked assets (e.g., tokens) delegated to Operators that AVSs can leverage for securing their services and upholding cryptoeconomic guarantees.
 In order to make delegations slashable, Operators must allocate individual proportions of them as Unique Stake to Operator Sets.
 Allocations are exclusively slashable by the AVS that created that Operator Set.

-In figure 3 below, Operator 1 has a delegation of 100 staked ETH for the ETH Strategy.
+In figure 1, Operator 1 has a delegation of 100 staked ETH for the ETH Strategy.
 Operator 1 then allocates proportions of that ETH as Unique Stake in Operator Sets across several AVSs.

 ![Operator Allocations to Operator Sets](/img/operator-guides/operator-sets-figure-3.png)
-***Figure 3: Operator Allocations to Operator Sets***
+***Figure 1: Operator Allocations to Operator Sets***

 The 85 allocated ETH is slashable exclusively by the AVS originating each Operator Set.
 In this case, AVS 2, 3, and 4 can slash their associated Operator Sets 2, 3, and 4, respectively.

 Let’s consider another example with three Operators.
-Figure 4 illustrates two Operator Sets instantiated by AVS 1.
+Figure 2 illustrates two Operator Sets instantiated by AVS 1.
 AVS 1 has created two Operator Sets for different tasks.
 For example, this AVS may use Operator Set 1 for assigning generation of ZK proofs to Operators, an expensive computation, and Operator Set 2 for verification of those proofs, a cheaper computation.

 ![Example of an AVS's Unique Stake](/img/operator-guides/operator-sets-figure-4.png)
-***Figure 4: Example of an AVS’s Unique Stake***
+***Figure 2: Example of an AVS’s Unique Stake***

 Operator 1 is registered to Operator Set 1 but has not yet allocated any Unique Stake.
 Operator 2 has allocated 10% of its ETH delegation to Operator Set 1 (amounting to a nominal allocation of 10 ETH).
 This is exclusively slashable by AVS 1 in Operator Set 1.
 Operator 2 has also allocated 5% (5 ETH) to Operator Set 2, which is exclusively slashable by AVS 1 in Operator Set 2.